14 Ways to Lower Triglycerides Naturally

 Avoid unhealthy fats

 In addition to sugar, another main triglyceride culprit is unhealthy fat.
 “Trans fats, which can often be found in processed and fried foods, can raise TG levels and increase the risk for heart disease, so these should be limited as much as possible,” Palinski-Wade says.
+(The good news is that FDA rule changes now mean that fewer processed foods contain trans fat.)
 Dr. Miller also recommends eating less saturated fat, found in meat and dairy, and avoiding processed foods with partially hydrogenated oils, which also contain trans fats.
 Find out more of the top foods cardiologists will never eat.

 Instead, eat healthy fats